HMS-Core/hms-wiseplay-demo/README.md

 3. Using offline license.
 Use MediaDrm API to restore offline license.
 4. Deleting offline license.
 Use MediaDrm API to delete offline license.

-Learning more detail of HMS WisePlayKit, please follow [HUAWEI Development Guide](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/wiseplay-introduction)
+Learning more detail of WisePlay DRM, please follow [HUAWEI Development Guide](https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/wiseplay-introduction)

 ## Getting Started

 To use functions provided by examples, please make sure Huawei Mobile Service 4.0+ has been installed on your cellphone.